-The LL approach is the core of the WP4.
-It will be created in each site to involve local stakeholders in the creation, validation and testing of the new technology and the associated new greenhouse management system in real production facilities and contexts.
+The LL approach is the core of the WP4 and it will be created in each site for actively involving local stakeholders in the creation, validation and testing of the new technology and the associated new greenhouse management system, in real production facilities and contexts.

-The Living Lab will discuss the knowledge gaps, end-user needs, working conditions, gender issues, and the usefulness and social acceptability of the innovation.
-The Living Lab approach will develop the socio-economic assessment by triangulating qualitative and quantitative information using primary and secondary data.
-The Living Lab will support an enabling environment to allow technology and management system adaptation to site-specific needs and issues.
+The LL will discuss the knowledge gaps, end-user needs, working conditions, gender issues as well as the usefulness and social acceptability of the innovation.

+The LL will be applied to triangulate both qualitative and quantitative information will be collected which will be feed into the socio-economic impact assessment.

+The Preliminary assessment results will be discussed during the labs to create reinforcing feedback loops and allow technology and management system adaptation to site-specific needs and issues.

-The LL represent a community of actors, which are organised around the following focal question:
+The LL represent a community of actors each organised towards the following focal question

-"How to improve the competitiveness, environmental performance and efficiency of the MED protected horticulture sector by ensuring its social sustainability, especially by improving health-related issues, as well as gender inclusiveness and equality?"
+"How to improve the competitiveness, environmental performance and efficiency of the MED protected horticulture sector, by ensuring its social sustainability, especially by improving health-related issues, as well as gender inclusiveness and equality?"

-LL will be open to a broad range of stakeholders, including SMEs, technology developers and suppliers, practitioners, NGOs, education and extension organisations, civil society, policy-makers and local administrations, and local communities, among others
+LL will be open to a broad range of stakeholders, including SMEs, technology developers and suppliers, practitioners, NGOs, education and extension organisations, civil society, policy makers and local administrations, and local communities, among others